syntelos/dsn-live-qt/README.txt

   Status

-    Main.cpp runs well.
+    Main.cpp runs well, but the data is not current.

   Operation

-    Uses one HTTP/1.1 persistent connection (socket) for as many request - response cycles as accepted by the server.
-Fetches the configuration catalog and data set by a call to DSNL::init, and then subsequently polls the data file for each call to DSNL::update (e.g. no more than once per second).
+    Fetches the configuration catalog and data set by a call to DSNL::init, and then subsequently polls the data file for each call to DSNL::update.

+    The command line driver, Main.cpp, prints a subset of the retrieved data sets.

   Package